-Ever since starting this blog I have been doing some deep introspection with regards to my career and my interests.
-I have spent the majority of my career since graduating college in Corporate Finance.
-Being the good corporate monkey that I was taught to be, I have done everything to continue and progress my career in Finance.
-When you pursue the Corporate Finance career path, the ultimate destination is the CFO role.
+Ever since starting this blog I have been deeply introspective with regards to my career and my interests.
+Since graduating college with a degree in corporate finance, that’s where I have spent the majority of my career.
+Within that model, and being the good corporate monkey that I was taught to be, I have done everything to continue and progress my career in finance to the highest level possible.
+When you pursue the corporate finance career path, that highest level and ultimate destination is the Chief Financial Officer (CFO) role.

-In my current role I report to the CFO.
-We have even had discussions about succession planning and how I fit into the plan as his successor when he eventually left the company.
-These conversations eventually led to his path for me:
+In my current role, I report to the CFO.
+We have even had discussions about succession planning and how I fit into the plan as his successor when he eventually leaves the company.
+These conversations eventually led to his revealing his path for me:

 - He wanted me to pursue my MBA and take classes that would strengthen my accounting (which is his background).

 - He wanted me to join some of the same professional networks that he is a part of.

 - He wanted me to work on getting the certifications he had.

 - He wanted me to spend 12-16 hours a day in the office like he does.

 At first, I was excited to even be having this conversation and laying out the path to the CFO role.
 I even went as far as convincing the company to make an exception for me and pay for my entire MBA if I went back to my Alma Mater (CSUF), where the total cost would only be about $30K.
 Typically the company only pays up to $5,000/year for employees pursuing their MBAs.

 BUT THEN I REALIZED THAT HE WANTED ME TO BE EXACTLY LIKE HIM…